cfengine/documentation/getting-started/installation/general-installation/installation-enterprise-vagrant.markdown

 model with CFEngine and, through policy, manage both machines.
 Vagrant will create one VirtualBox VM to be the Policy Server (server), and another machine that will be the Host Agent (client), or host that can be managed by CFEngine.
-Both will will run CentOS 6.5 64-bit and communicate on a host-only network.
+Both running 64-bit Debian and communicate on a host-only network.
 Apart from a one-time download of Vagrant and VirtualBox, this setup requires just one command and takes between 5 and 15 minutes to complete (determined by your Internet connection and disk speed).
 Upon completion, you are ready to